Tingena paula

 Tingena paula is a species of moth in the family Oecophoridae.
 It is endemic to New Zealand and has been observed in Canterbury.
 Adults of this species are on the wing in November.

 Taxonomy

 This species was first described by Alfred Philpott in 1927 using specimens collected by S. Lindsay at Pukeatua Bush, Banks Peninsula in November.
 Philpott originally named the species Borkhausenia paula.
 In 1928 George Hudson discussed and illustrated this species in his 1928 publication The butterflies and moths of New Zealand using the same name.
-In 1988 J. S. Dugdale placed this species within the genus Tingena.
+In 1988 John Dugdale placed this species within the genus Tingena.
 The male holotype is held in the Canterbury Museum.

 Description

 Philpott described the species as follows:

 This species is small and is similar in appearance to T. maranta but has less pointed forewings.

 Distribution

 This species is endemic to New Zealand and has been observed in Canterbury.
 This species has also been found in a site of ecological significance in Christchurch as set out in the Christchurch District Plan.